 Glenn Szegedy teaching a class at The Brush

-The Brush slogan, “Making Art Make a Difference,” refers to a portion of the mission statement “to use art to address social and environmental issues.”
+The Brush mission statement includes: “to use art to focus attention on important social and environmental issues

 Four by Four for Education